 The Allure of Horror Myths

-Spooky entertainment can sometimes provide a way for children to experiment with big feelings, growing independence, and even “big kid” behavior.
+So what is creepypasta used for?
+Well, spooky entertainment can sometimes provide a way for children to experiment with big feelings, growing independence, and even “big kid” behavior.
 Scary content often deals with uncomfortable issues, and this can make kids feel like they’re being edgy and pushing limits.

 Creepypasta is especially alluring because many examples of it are written in the first person, making the stories seem like real accounts.
 This trend is not new — remember The Blair Witch Project in the ‘90s, and how the marketing campaign framed it as alleged “found footage?”
 The whole point was to freak people out and make them think that maybe it’s real and not fiction.
 But of course, it was entirely made up!